rooseveltframework/roosevelt/README.md

 - `generateFolderStructure`: When enabled Roosevelt will generate user specified directories (e.g. MVC parameters and statics parameters).
   - Default *[Boolean]* `true`.
     - Note: When `package.json` is not present or `rooseveltConfig` is not present in `package.json`, this param will be disabled by default.
+This is a defensive measure to minimize the risk of files and folders being created in scenarios when they are not wanted.
   - This param is useful in scenarios when you want to create a Roosevelt app entirely from nothing (without using [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt)).
 For example:
     - Create a new folder and `cd` into it.
     - `npm i roosevelt`.
 This will create a `node_modules` folder with Roosevelt and its bare minimum dependencies.